HwWobbe/HwWobbe.github.io/README.md

 * This repo can hold a TW5 file?
 It's name suggests so, based on what I've seen of other instances.
 * The file (type) is significant.
 * I seem to be able to edit this on my desktop, now.
-* Confirm that this is happening reliably (since there seem to be two versions)
+* Confirm that this is happening reliably.

 # HwWobbe.github.io ( TasksH )